A Big Summer Bucket List of Sydney Beaches, Pools and Swimming Holes

 ANDREW (BOY) CHARLTON POOL

 Hidden away within the green expanses of The Domain, the Boy Charlton pool feels a world away from the city while still being in the heart of the CBD.
+If you're staying in the city this is a great, super convenient, option.
 The saltwater pool is perched on the edge of the Harbour, with spectacular views over the city and the Botanic Gardens.
 Lunch times can be crowded with stressy professional jogger types, and weekends can bring out the designer eyewear crowd, but every other time is lovely.
 Hang out on the wooden terrace or grab a drink upstairs in the open-air poolside cafe which, incidentally, also sells Pat and Stick's ice cream sandwiches, which are awesome.

-Balmoral is Manly's little sister; smaller and more romantic.
-It has a lovely sleepy vibe despite it's popularity.
-Have a long lunch at the Public Dining Room and float it off in the cooler hours of the afternoon.
+You've probably heard of Manly, given the chance any Sydneysider will proudly talk about the beach.
+You may not have heard of Manly's little sister, Balmoral.
+Smaller and more romantic, it has a lovely sleepy vibe despite it's popularity.
+Have a long lunch at the famed Sydney institution Public Dining Room and float it off in the cooler hours of the afternoon.

-If you wake up one sunny day with the desire to go kayaking, hire one from Manly Kayaks and paddle around to this little beach (it can only be reached by water) for a picnic.
+If your keen for an outdoor adventure on your mini-holiday, hire a kayak from Manly Kayaks and paddle around to this little beach (it can only be reached by water) for a picnic.
+Then enjoy this little slice of paradise.
 If you're lucky, you'll see some fairy penguins.

 LITTLE SIRIUS COVE

-A small stretch of sand surrounded by bushland, this beach has a unique feature - dogs are allowed.
-Take Rover down (after grabbing a coffee at Bacino Bar) and enjoy a snag or two on the BBQs provided.
+A small stretch of sand surrounded by bushland, this beach has a unique feature — dogs are allowed.
+So if you're missing your pupper from back home, head down (after grabbing a coffee at Bacino Bar) and spend the day among some new four-legged friends.
+Pack some snags to cook on the BBQs provided and bask in Sydney's unparalleled beachside beauty.

 DEE WHY ROCKPOOLS